jennguyen1/nhuyhoa/_posts/2016-02-02-Multiple-Comparisons.md

 $$\alpha = FDR = E \left( \frac{H_0 true}{n.significant}  \vert n.significant > 0 \right)$$

 the expected proportion of Type 1 errors (false positives) among the rejected hypotheses.
+FDR cuts you some slack for making correct rejections; by correctly rejecting a certain number of hypothesis, it gives you a pass for one incorrect rejection.

 This method is the Benjamini and Hochberg method.
 This procedure requires the tests to be independent.
 The procedure may control FDR for certain types of correlation, but may fail for highly correlated data.
 (This procedure is more powerful than the Bonferroni-Holmes procedure).